Alger (department): Religious affiliations

 The 1954 census recorded the stated religious affiliations of the population.
-The majority in the département of Alger declared themselves to be Moslems.
-In the city of Alger itself, however, 296,041 or 46% of the 645,479 people counted were declared to be non-Moslems.
+The majority in the département of Alger declared themselves to be Muslims.
+In the city of Alger itself, however, 296,041 or 46% of the 645,479 people counted were declared to be non-Muslims.
 This placed Alger second only to the city of Oran in terms of the proportion of the population stating that they were non-Moslems.
 Non-Moslem appears to have been seen as a surrogate description for people of European origin, or for Algerian Jews.

 Reorganisation and independence

 On 26 January 1956 population increases triggered the creation of three new stand-alone departments.
 These were the département of Médéa, along with the coastal départements of Orléansville and Tizi-Ouzou formed respectively from the southern, western and eastern portions of the département of Alger.

-The very much truncated département of Alger now covered just 3,393 km², and was home to a population of 1,079,806.
+The very much truncated département of Alger now covered just 3,393 km2, and was home to a population of 1,079,806.
 It was subdivided into the two sub-prefectures of Blida and Maison-Blanche (modern Dar El Beïda).

 The 1957 departmental reorganisation was marked by a change in the "suffix" number appearing on automobile license plates and in other places that used the same code.
 Until 1957 Alger was department number "91": after 1957 the much diminished département of Alger became department number "9A".
-(In 1968, under a law enacted in 1964, the number "91" would be reallocated to a new département comprising the southern suburbs of Paris.)
+(In 1968, under a law enacted in 1964, the number "91" would be reallocated to Essonne, a new département comprising the southern suburbs of Paris.)

-After independence the department continued to exist until 1974 when it was split into Alger Province and Blida Province.
+After independence the department continued to exist until 1974 when it was split into Algiers Province and Blida Province.